cuckoo-network/cuckoo/packages/home/blog/2024-04-20-staking-and-mining-tokens-with-gpu.md

 For stakers

-1. Get CUC tokens from [faucet](https://cuckoo.network/portal/faucet)
+1. Get CAI tokens from [faucet](https://cuckoo.network/portal/faucet)
 2. Stake tokens at the [staking portal](https://cuckoo.network/portal/staking)
 3. Vote for coordinators or miners